 Growing golden stars is easy.
 Golden star plants need at least half a day of sunlight.
 When grown in less light, the foliage loosens up and flowers are smaller and fewer in number.

-Space the plants 8 to 18 inches apart and allow them to spread and fill in the area.
+Space the plants 8 to 18 inches (20.5 to 45.5 cm.) apart and allow them to spread and fill in the area.

 Care of Golden Star Ground Cover

 Water the plants to keep the soil evenly moist but not wet or soggy.
 A thin layer of mulch helps the soil hold moisture and reduces the number of weeds.
 However, too much mulch slows the spread of green-and-gold plants because the stolons are less likely to come in contact with soil.